 The university is covering the cost of the vaccine for faculty and staff members.
-As an added incentive, employees who are vaccinated at a mobile clinic are eligible to receive $5 off their next visit to Giant Eagle.
-You must present your Giant Eagle Advantage Card at the clinic to receive the $5 credit.
+As an added incentive, employees who are vaccinated at a Giant Eagle Pharmacy location are eligible to receive $5 off their next visit to Giant Eagle.
+You must present your Giant Eagle Advantage Card at the pharmacy to receive the $5 credit.*

 Frequently Asked Questions

-A: No. Flu vaccines are available to all faculty and staff members, regardless of benefits eligibility status or health plan participation.
+No. Flu vaccinations are available to all faculty and staff members, regardless of benefits eligibility status or health plan participation.

-Q: I can't make it to any of the scheduled clinics.
+I can't make it to a Giant Eagle Pharmacy location.
 What other options do I have for getting vaccinated?

-A: If you participate in one of our health plans, the vaccine is covered at 100% at your doctor's office.
+If you participate in a CMU health plan, the vaccine is covered at 100% at your doctor's office.
 Depending on your plan, you may be eligible for reimbursement for a vaccine received at another venue.
 Call your health plan provider for more information.

 U.S. faculty and staff members based outside of the Pittsburgh area may contact email@example.com to request a voucher to receive a flu shot at a CVS pharmacy.